CARING FOR CROYDON

 Street cleanliness is an issue that comes up again and again across Woodside.
 I know that residents want more; we want our bins collected on time and our streets to be free of dog-fouling and fly-tipping.
-I am grateful to all the residents who help the Council act on these issues by reporting them on the Clean Streets app but I want to see better enforcement of offences and transparency around Veolia action plan to improve standards in the borough at Scrutiny and will continue to chase answers on this matter.
+I am grateful to all the residents who help the Council act on these issues by reporting them on the Clean Streets app but have raised the need for enforcement of offences and transparency around Veolia action plan to improve standards in the borough at Scrutiny and will continue to chase answers on this matter.
 Over the summer I ran a clean-up of a local stream in the South Norwood Country Park and with support from local MP Sarah Jones, we've met the Thames Water team and have agreed a commitment to investigate the source of sanitary waste leaking into the park.

 I was elected Chair of We Love SE25 - our local Town Team- in September and look forward to supporting the South Norwood Business Neighbourhood through our work this year with the neighbourhood mini-grants project.
 Our local businesses have supported Portland Road's festive lights and a crowdfunder for new street trees.
 Our local familiar faces strengthen our community and we need to ensure that they are not disproportionately affected by rising utility costs.
 Labour's proposals to overhaul the business rate system for small firms is a necessary step to helping local high streets survive the cost of living crisis.